BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 However, if a query was built using the API tools, it may not show every collection that was part of the original filter criteria.
 In order for a collection from the original filter criteria to be saved as part of the request, you must have run a successful data download on that collection during the original session.
 If during the original session you decided not to download the data, or if access to that data was refused (because of your access permissions), then that collection will not be saved as part of the request.
-In fact, if you did download **any** data for the request, it will not have been saved at all, and will not appear in the `list_requests` response package.
+In fact, if you did not download **any** data for the request, it will not have been saved at all, and will not appear in the `list_requests` response package.